- How did I arrive in Makarska

 Buses from Split to Makarska depart every few hours, and if you are not in Croatia by car, then a coach is the option.

 The trip was comfortable.
 It took me one hour to arrive in Makarska, and there were no many cars on the road.
 I parked just near the Makarska's ferry port, in the centre of the city.
 Parking price was 1 euro, and there was plenty of parking space.
-But if I went during the summer season, the cost would be 3 euros/hour, which is the most expensive parking I ever saw in Croatia.
+But during the summer season (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I ever saw in Croatia.
 Price for zone 2, which includes parking places located a few hundred meters away from the centre is 2 euros.

 City administration wants to demote people to use their cars during the summer season in the city centre, so they put really high parking prices.
 I recommend leaving a car in zone 2.
 You will get an acceptable price and a short distance from all the attractions.

 St. Peter penninsula

 After visiting the old city of Makarska, it was time for me to take a walk on beautiful St. Peter peninsula.
 I enjoyed walking along the sea, with pleasant spring weather and breeze.

 The peninsula features promenade which is ideal for jogging, walking, and cycling.

 There are two interesting sights on the peninsula: the church of St. Peter and the lighthouse.

 Next to St. Peter's peninsula there is a big complex of Makarska beaches, which is a few kilometres long.
 I could see at first sight that the beaches were beautiful.
 During the summer season, the area is lively and full of people, since it features lots of hotels and apartments.
 Just as you would expect, there are many bars, ice-cream shops, jet-ski rental services, water parks, beach equipment stores, and all the other necessary facilities.